 Two entrepreneurs, one of whom is a US citizen, were looking to enter the Canadian real estate market by purchasing a commercial rental building and its adjacent vacant land.
 Their plan was bold, yet simple – Rent the property which would earn them a passive stream of income, re-zone the land to build an additional rental property and then eventually sell the entire complex.

 The entrepreneurs approached Zeifmans to assist with the venture.
 They were quickly informed on the issues surrounding the potential purchase of the property.
 Aside from the costs of acquiring the property, renovating it and arranging the financing, they also discovered that they had some financial and tax compliance hurdles to overcome – dealing with HST on the purchase, deciding the optimal structure to hold the investment property for income tax purposes and navigating the overwhelming minefield of withholding tax issues connected with the partial ownership of the investment property by a non-Canadian.

-We worked with the entrepreneurs to design a tax plan that would allow them to eliminate the payment of HST on the property’s closing.
+We worked with the entrepreneurs to design a cross border tax saving strategy that would allow them to eliminate the payment of HST on the property’s closing.
 Our team also determined the optimal financial structure to ensure that income taxes and withholding taxes paid to the Canada Revenue Agency (CRA) were minimized and ensured compliance went seamlessly.
 In addition, we assisted with determining an exit strategy for whenever the entrepreneurs decided that the time was right to sell.
 Furthermore, we ensured that that US citizen was not subject to double taxation in Canada and the US.